Prince Andrew among global figures under scrutiny after Epstein’s death

 NBC News requested a comment from Brunel though his MC2 agency, but did not receive a response.

-None of the men identified by Guiffre has been charged with a crime or named in any civil suits linked to Epstein.
+None of the men identified by Guiffre have been charged with a crime or named in any civil suits linked to Epstein.

 Also caught in the furor is Ehud Barak, a former Israeli prime minister.
 While he was not mentioned in the newly released court documents, his ties with Epstein are also being scrutinized.